 When to see a doctor

-The doctor will investigate whether there is an underlying cause or condition that needs additional treatment.
+A doctor will investigate whether there is an underlying cause or condition that requires additional treatment.

-A doctor will recommend treatments and strategies to help a person manage the fatigue that occurs with PsA.
+A doctor will recommend treatments and strategies to help a person manage the fatigue occurring with PsA.

 Some lifestyle choices can help a person manage PsA.